 Sometimes I’ll meet a person that comes from a rules-based background (think engineers, airline pilots, etc) who will actually trade real money the same way that they paper trade, but for the majority of people, they just can’t.

-I have a lot of issues with Alexander Elder, as well as any author whom I suspect makes more money from writing books about trading than actually trading.
-That being said, I remember reading ”Trading For a Living” and thinking the book spent too much time on the psychology of trading.
+Though I have issues with Alexander Elder – as well as any author whom I suspect makes more money from writing books about trading than actually trading – I remember reading his book, Trading for a Living and thinking that he spent too much time on the psychology of trading.

 Being young and foolish, I thought, “what the hell does all this crap have to do with trading?
 You buy a stock, if it goes up, you make money.
 If it goes down, you lose.”